Supersymmetry and Quantum Computation

 To run this algorithm the supersymmetric ground states $\ket{\Omega}$ must be either known in advance or be prepared.
-In principle, supersymmetric ground states can be prepared by existing methods, applied to the supersymmetric Hamiltonian $H=\{\cQ,\cQ^{\dagger}\}$.
-However, as discussed above the problem of finding supersymmetric ground states is computationally hard and thus we do not expect that this can always be done efficiently, even with a quantum computer.
-In fact, one of the physically important questions is to determine whether a given system has supersymmetric ground states to begin with.
-Thus, rather than limiting ourselves to inputing supersymmetric ground states, we would like to design a supersymmetric circuit that gives us information on possible supersymmetric ground states. \\
+However, since the question of whether a system has supersymmetric ground states to begin with is hard, we would like to design an algorithm that gives us information on possible supersymmetric ground states. \\

-\paragraph{The generalized Witten index algorithm.} The second mode of computation, suggested by the refined Witten index \eqref{indexdef}, is to allow for mixed states and take this to be the maximally mixed state, $\rho_{\cH}=\mathbb{I}/\dim \cH$.
-This mode of computation has the advantage that there is no need to prepare supersymmetric ground states.
+\paragraph{The generalized Witten index algorithm.} The second mode of computation, suggested by the refined Witten index \eqref{indexdef}, is to allow for mixed states and take this to be the maximally mixed state, $\rho_{\cH}=\mathbb{I_{\cH}}/\dim \cH$.
+This has the advantage that there is no need to prepare supersymmetric ground states.